thegauravmahawar/spring-boot/imdb-api/README.md

 ## Features

 - [x] Users can Sign up using their email and password.
-- [ ] Admin Users can add new Movies/TV Shows/Artists.
+- [ ] Admin Users can add new Movies/TV Shows.
-- [ ] Users (whether signed in or not) can search for Movies/TV Shows/Artists.
+- [ ] Users (whether signed in or not) can search for Movies/TV Shows.
 - [ ] Signed-in Users can leave review for Movies/TV Shows.
 - [ ] Signed-in Users can view their previous review and edit/delete them.
 - [ ] Signed-in Users can create lists of their favourite Movies/TV Shows.